Christmas is just around the corner! The Polar Express Holiday train ride will book up very soon.

 The 2019 dates for the Springs Preserve Holiday Express are December 6-8, 13-15 & 20-23.
 Times for the train ride will be Fridays 2pm-6pm, and 11am-6pm all other event dates.
 Admission for the Holiday Express is $10 for Springs Preserve members and $12 for non-members.
 Kids 2 and under are free.

-You want to book your Polar Express train ride soon.
+You want to book your Holiday Train Rides soon.
 You can get daily email updates of all the free and cheap events, plus deals and discounts on entertainment and dining, by subscribing to our daily newsletter.
 For even more cheap fun, “like” us on Facebook and follow us on Twitter.